kristenkinnearohlmann/kristenkinnearohlmann/README.md

 ## Projects

+### Personal Projects

+- [Visual ITU Alphabet](https://github.com/kristenkinnearohlmann/itu-alpha): Learn the ITU alphabet for ham radio operation using images to assist in clearly remembering the associated word.
+Stack: JavaScript (frontend and backend)

 ### Flatiron School Projects

 - [Race Stats Tracker](https://github.com/kristenkinnearohlmann/race-stats-tracker): Track and compare your races from mile to marathon with Race Stats Tracker.